gustavokch/whatsapp_transcriber_golang/README.md

 ### Debug Mode

+For detailed debugging:

+1. **Console Debugging**: Always available with real-time log output
+2. **File Debugging**: Enable with `--log` flag to save comprehensive logs to `logs/debug.log`

-Enable detailed debugging by checking the `logs/debug.log` file for comprehensive error information.
+Check the `logs/debug.log` file (when enabled) for detailed error information and debug traces.

 ## 📈 Performance Optimization